Savva98/Savva98/README.md

 - 👋 Hi, I’m @Savva98
 - 👀 I’m interested to become a web-dev
 - 🌱 I’m currently learning JavaScript
-- 📫 How to reach me "telegram - @darksiderm"
+- 📫 How to reach me "telegram - @directeBySavva"

 <!---
 Savva98/Savva98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.